oauth-wg/oauth-selective-disclosure-jwt/main.md

 Neither an SD-JWT nor an SD-JWT-R is suitable for direct use by an application.
-Besides the REQUIRED verification steps listed above, it is further RECOMMENDED that tan application-consumable format is generated from the data released in the SD-JWT-Release.
+Besides the REQUIRED verification steps listed above, it is further RECOMMENDED that an application-consumable format is generated from the data released in the SD-JWT-Release.
 The RECOMMENDED way is to merge the released claims and any plaintext claims in the SD-JWT recursively: